15 follow-up email templates that get replies

 Hi [Name],

 Thanks for taking the time to see the demo yesterday.
-It was great hearing about [specific challenge they mentioned] and how it's impacting [specific business area].
+It was great hearing about [specific challenge they mentioned] and how it's affecting [specific business area].

 Based on our conversation, it sounds like [recap key pain point] is the main priority.
 Here's how we typically help companies in your situation: